 Cons:

-Allstate is often suitable for renters who want customization and extra protection options.
+Allstate is generally chosen by renters who want additional coverage options.

 Pros: